10 Best U.S. Virgin Islands Experiences

 The antidote?
 Booking a tent at one of the two campgrounds on the island.
-Cinnamon Bay, part of Virgin Islands National Park, offers the more rustic experience, although you still have access to services such as showers, a restaurant and water sports rentals.
-On the island's east side, Concordia Eco-Tents are more for "glampers" for whom solid walls, a pool and Wi-Fi make outdoor life more attractive.
+Cinnamon Bay, part of Virgin Islands National Park, offers the more rustic experience, although you still have access to services such as showers, cafes and water sports rentals.
+On the island's east side, Concordia Eco-Resort features eco-tents more for "glampers" for whom solid walls, a pool and Wi-Fi make outdoor life more attractive.

 Get a Taste of the Islands

 As the most agricultural of the Virgin Islands, St. Croix has become an emerging destination for foodies; the St. Croix Food and Wine Experience attracts more visitors every year, and local chefs are upping their game to keep up.